getify/You-Dont-Know-JS/es6 & beyond/ch2.md

 **Note:** The `...args` in the `foo(..)` function declaration is usually called "rest parameters," because you're collecting the rest of the parameters.
 I prefer "gather," because it's more descriptive of what it does rather than what it contains.

-The best part about this usage is that it provides a very solid alternative to using the long-since-deprecated `arguments` array -- actually, it's not really an array, but an array-like object.
+The best part about this usage is that it provides a very solid alternative to using the long-since-deprecated `arguments` object.
 Because `args` (or whatever you call it -- a lot of people prefer `r` or `rest`) is a real array, we can get rid of lots of silly pre-ES6 tricks we jumped through to make `arguments` into something we can treat as an array.

 Consider: